boqapt/Clazz/README.md

 In order to have protected scope any descendant of SomeClass can create an object and pass it as constructor parameter 'protected'.
 So only SomeClass and its descendants will have access to protected.someProtectedVariable.

-Class methods defined outside a constructor are also supported but they can't have access to private members and fields.
+Class methods defined outside a constructor using .prototype are also supported but they can't have access to private members and fields.

-    Someclass.prototype.someOtherMethod = function(param) { this.fieldOfClass = param + 5; }
+    SomeClass.prototype.someOtherMethod = function(param) { this.fieldOfClass = param + 5; }

-Also literal objects are supported by library.
+Also literal objects are also supported by library.
 But they can't have private and protected fields and members.

     var OtherClass = {
         fieldOfClass: 0,
         methodOfClass = function () { return this.fieldOfClass + 5; }
     }

+As for me, I use literal objects if features they provide are enough, otherwise O prefer objects defined entirely inside a constructor function because they provide greatest encapsulation and OOP features.

 # Example 2.
 Using library to inherit class